Package 'multivarious'

 sdev

-A numeric vector of singular values.
+A numeric vector of singular values or standard deviations.

 preproc